folio-org/stripes-components/lib/Accordion/readme.md

   </Accordion>
 </AccordionSet>
 ```
-`id` and `label` are both required props. `label` represents the visual heading for the modal - it can be a string, and html tag or a component.
+`id` and `label` are both required props. `label` represents the visual heading for the modal - it can be a string, an html tag or a component.
 It will be part of the clickable area for expanding/contracting the content.

 ## Controlled
 Accordions can, of course, be controlled by state or local resource.
 Simply include an object with a list of keys for each accordion's `id` set to a boolean value that will be passed through to the corresponding accordion's `open` prop.
-This object should passed to the `<AccordionSet>`'s `accordionStatus` prop.
+This object should be passed to the `<AccordionSet>`'s `accordionStatus` prop.
 An `onToggle` handler will also need to be provided for proper state interaction.
-Passed to the `<AccordionSet>`'s `onToggle` prop, it will receive both the label and id of the target accordion- either of which could be used for additional interactions as needed.
+Passed to the `<AccordionSet>`'s `onToggle` prop, it will receive both the label and id of the target accordion, either of which could be used for additional interactions as needed.

 ```
 import { AccordionSet, Accordion } from '@folio/stripes-components/lib/Accordion';